openattic/openattic/documentation/install_guides/multinode_setup.rst

 ====================================

 |oA| can be installed in a multi-node setup, in which any node can be used to
-manage the whole system and commands are distributed to the approprate node automatically.
+manage the whole system and commands are distributed to the appropriate node automatically.
 This is implemented by using a shared configuration database, connecting all |oA| nodes to the same PostgreSQL database.

-This is usually the database of the first node that you installed and configured, but can be a database running on a dedicated node, too.
+This is usually the database of the first node that you have installed and configured, but can be a database running on a dedicated node, too.

-In order to use DRBD |reg|, you will need a set up a multi-node setup consisting of **two** hosts.
+In order to use DRBD |reg|, you will need to set up a multi-node setup consisting of **two** hosts.

 .. note::

-	Note that multinode support currently applies to the "traditional" storage management functionality of |oA| only.
+	Note that multi-node support currently applies to the "traditional" storage management functionality of |oA| only.
 For managing Ceph, you need to connect to the web interface of the |oA| node configured to connect to the Ceph cluster directly.